Tocard/documentation/docs/quickstart/web-app-frameworks.md

 :::info
 By default, your stream will only have the creator address set for permission to read from your stream.
 If you have created your own stream, set the `SUBSCRIBE` permission to public or allowlist some addresses so that your users can read data from your stream.
-Learn more about **[access control](../usage/access-control.md)**.
+Learn more about **[authentification](../usage/authenticate)**.
 :::

 ```ts